 The Abaya is the most prominent women’s fashion in the United Arab Emirates.

 Just like the proverbial little black dress, you will find the Abaya in the wardrobe of every Emirati Woman.
 It refers to the simple, loose over-garment, or a robe-like dress, worn by women, which basically serves as a covering.
 It is traditionally tailored in completely black materials.
-In recent times however, with the advent of new fashion forward styles, some abayas are tailored with some colorful embroideries around the collar or on the sleeves, and other contemporary models created like caftans, cut from light, flowing fabrics like crepe, georgette, and chiffon.
+In recent times, however, with the advent of new fashion-forward styles, some abayas are tailored with some colourful embroideries around the collar or on the sleeves, and other contemporary models created like caftans, cut from light, flowing fabrics like crepe, georgette, and chiffon.

 Other contemporary abaya styles include those tailored with brightly coloured fabrics and have different shapes of artwork across them, and the front open or front closed abaya.
 These styles differ according to regions